-Over and over throughout the whole of Scripture, God is absolutely clear that his desire is for people to turn to him, no matter how far off track their lives have gotten.
+Over and over throughout Scripture, God is absolutely clear that his desire is for his people to turn to him, no matter how far off track their lives have gotten.
 On the surface, this should sound like great news, right?
 But if that’s the case, then why is it so hard to turn back to God when we mess up?

 When I reflect on how much of a failure I felt like last month when I freaked out on the cellular representative, my heart fills with compassion for those who struggle to “turn back to God.”

 I knew, even in my ugliness that day, God still loved me.
 I did not doubt it for a moment and this gave me the strength to own up to the ugliness I displayed.
 And yet, for a brief time, I still felt like a failure.

 So what happens if you don’t have confidence in his love?
 What if what you’ve done is way more consequential and devastating to those around you?
 Is God still inviting even you, in your mess, to return to him?

 With every fiber of my being, my prayer is that you hear my resounding, YES!!!

 No matter where you are on your journey with God, no matter what you’ve done, his invitation is still the same.
 “EVEN NOW, turn back your heart and rededicate yourselves to Me…” (Joel 2:12).

 You are God’s beloved child.
 May you find hope this week in the knowledge that no matter where you’ve been or what you’ve done, God's invitation is and will forever be open for your return home to his unfailing love.

 Do you need to return to God?
 What is getting in your way?